Muhanad-husn/sociorag/docs/phase5_implementation_summary.md

 ## Overview

-Phase 5 successfully implements the core answer generation and PDF export functionality for SocioGraph.
+Phase 5 successfully implements the core answer generation and PDF export functionality for SocioRAG.
 This phase transforms retrieved context from Phase 4 into streaming, user-friendly answers with automatic PDF generation and history tracking.

 ## 🎯 Objectives Achieved